aleessandrohr/d-bags/README.md

 ## Access

-To access the application page just click [here](https://d-bags.vercel.app).
+Check the application page accessing [here](https://d-bags.vercel.app).

 ## Getting the code

-As prerequisites, it is necessary to install [Node.js](https://nodejs.org/en/download/) or [Yarn](https://classic.yarnpkg.com/en/docs/install) in the latest LTS version.
+As prerequisites, it is necessary to install [NodeJS](https://nodejs.org/en/download/) or [Yarn](https://classic.yarnpkg.com/en/docs/install) in its LTS version.

-With these applications installed, open the terminal in the application folder.
-Then, execute the following commands, in sequence:
+With these applications installed, open the terminal in the folder of your choice.
+Then, run the following commands, in sequence:

 ### Execute